 National Safety Council analysis of NHTSA pedestrian traffic fatality data show a general decline in the number of pedestrian fatalities from 1994 through 2009.
-From 2009 through 2018, pedestrian fatalities trended up sharply.
-Since 2018, the number of pedestrian deaths has been relatively stable, while pedestrian deaths as a percent of all traffic deaths has declined slightly.
-Pedestrian fatalities as a percent of all traffic fatalities increased steadily from 2005 through 2018, from 11.2% to 17.3%.
-Currently pedestrian fatalities as a percent of all traffic fatalities stands at 16.8%.
+Starting in 2010, pedestrian fatalities have been trending up.
+In 2021, pedestrian deaths increased 12.5% from 2020.
+Pedestrian fatalities as a percent of all traffic fatalities increased steadily from 2005 through 2018, from 11.2% to 17.3%, respectively.
+Since 2018, the percent has been relatively stable, accounting for 17.2% in 2021.

 • Chart